bbc/psammead/packages/components/psammead-section-label/README.md

 );
 ```

-You can also visually hide the SectionLabel at all breakpoints by adding the `visuallyHidden` prop:
+You can also visually hide the SectionLabel for all breakpoints by adding the `visuallyHidden` prop:

 ```jsx
 import SectionLabel from '@bbc/psammead-section-label';